 Have you started spring cleaning but don’t know where to recycle VHS tapes?

 The large plastic casing and toxic film make VHS tapes notoriously tricky to chuck.
-In a landfill, the plastic case can take decades to decompose, while the plastic film inside is coated in hazardous metals toxic to the environment when it breaks down.
+In addition, the plastic case can take decades to decompose in a landfill, while the plastic film inside is coated in hazardous metals toxic to the environment when it breaks down.

 So, how do you dispose of your VHS tapes correctly?

 Once you have digitally saved your old media files by converting your VHS to DVD, dispose of your old tapes by recycling or upcycling them.